 The Department of Conservation and Recreation (DCR) of Massachusetts also offers many selections for adaptive sports and summertime activities.
 Check out their brochure below!

-Knowledge In Motion - Emergency Preparedness
+Knowledge In Motion - Advances in Research for SCI

 SH-SCI received award - RISE Above Paralysis